petbrueck/sdg16_sursol_manual/readme.md

     Validation condition 3: Checks if respondent is younger than 18 years.
 Adjust if you include younger respondents in your sample.

 -   <b>d3</b>

-    Category Titles should be mapped to nationally relevant types of education levels
+    -   Category Titles should be mapped to nationally relevant types of education levels
+    -   Consider to add validation conditions based on age reported in
+        <i>d2</i>

 -   <b>d0</b> and <b>d1</b>
     Add “intersex” only if country allowed intersex as a third gender on birth certificates

+-   <b>d4</b>
+    Consider to add validation conditions to flag error or provide warnings if very low or high values are reported.
+Must be based on local currency / income distribution.

 -   <b>d4\_cat</b>
     Update category titles based on national household level income